mcarvin8/sf-git-package-retrievals/README.md

 - `CI_PROJECT_PATH` = the git repo path
 - `CI_COMMIT_SHORT_SHA` = the SHA the pipeline is running on
 - `ORG_AUTH_URL` = Force Authorization URL for the intended Salesforce org

+You can add/modify manifest files in `scripts/packages` to retrieve the specific metadata you want regularly retrieved into git.
+I recommend limiting the number of metadata types in each package to ensure the retrievals run faster.
+I also recommend ensuring your retrieval schedules are unique to avoid any overlap when pushing to the git branch.

 ## Line-Endings